What we do

 the proposed corridor was diverted around the area of concern.

 Now, consideration is being given to re-introducing the Karner Blue to Ontario.
-The September 2011 issue of Ontario Insects reported on a meeting of the TEA and other groups to plan this effort.
+The September 2011 and April 2018 issues of the TEA's Ontario Insects newsletter reported on progress.
+See the Karner Blue project's website.